greydanus/hamiltonian-nn/README.md

 ![pendulum-dataset.gif.png](static/pendulum-dataset.gif.png)

 2. Train an autoencoder on the dataset.
-This autoencoder is a but unusual - its latent representation gets fed to the HNN, which tries to model the system's dynamics in latent space.
+The autoencoder is a bit unusual: its latent representation gets fed to the HNN, which tries to model the system's dynamics in latent space.

 ![autoencoder-hnn.png](static/autoencoder-hnn.png)